DevExpress-Examples/asp-net-web-forms-scheduler-modify-context-menu-items-on-client-side/Readme.md

 <!-- default badges end -->
 # Scheduler for ASP.NET Web Forms - How to modify availability and visibility of context menu items on the client side

-This example demonstrates how to change availability and visibility of [ASPxScheduler](https://docs.devexpress.com/AspNet/3685/components/scheduler) control's context menu items based on the selected appointment.
+This example demonstrates how to change the availability and visibility of [ASPxScheduler](https://docs.devexpress.com/AspNet/3685/components/scheduler) control's context menu items based on the selected appointment.

 ![Modify Contect Menu Items in Scheduler](result.png)